artem-nemudryi/artem-nemudryi.github.io/news/index.md

   tooltip: What's good
 ---

-# What’s new in the Lab {% include icon.html icon="fa-solid fa-feather-pointed" %}
+# What’s New in the Lab? {% include icon.html icon="fa-solid fa-feather-pointed" %}

 <hr>